programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 chmod a+rx $BASEDIR/run-fylr.sh
 ```

+Make sure to replace the example name `srv-easydb-eas-lib.mount` in `run-eas.sh` with your correct systemd mount name.

 The call `/srv/easydb/maintain systemd-integrate` ensures that the containers are started together with Linux.

 These are the dependencies:

 * easydb-eas depends on easydb-postgresql
-* easydb-server depends on easydb-postgresql and easydb-elasticsearch
+* easydb-server depends on easydb-postgresql, easydb-eas and easydb-elasticsearch
 * easydb-webfrontend depends on easydb-server

 During their startup, these containers are waiting for their dependencies to come up.
 After the dependencies are up, this initial waiting is finished and will not be repeated if the dependencies go down again.
 Thus, if you e.g. restart easydb-postgresql you have to manually restart easydb-eas and easydb-server (with `systemctl restart easydb-eas easydb-server`).